Skip to Main Content

 • Are their studies referenced favorably in other scholarly papers?

-Example: Finding a research paper from a Washington Post article
+Example: Finding a research paper from a Guardian magazine article

-The example below show a Washington Post article found in the library database Gale in Context: Opposing Viewpoints.
-It refers to a study that is on the topic of climate change.
+The example below shows a Guardian article found in one of the library databases.
+It refers to a study that is on the topic of stem cell therapy.

-It refers to a study published in the National Academy of Sciences.
-Highlighted in yellow are a few on the main search phrases.
+The Guardian article refers to a study published in the Cell Stem Cell.
+Highlighted in yellow are a few of the main search phrases.

 The site links directly to the full text of the study.
 It is an open source journal.